emineuysal95/testrepo/README.md

 # testrepo
 ##Editing the file
-Its a markdown ile in this repository.
+Its a markdown file in this repository.